Cycling team budgets in 2026: how much do WorldTour teams really spend?

 Back in 2021, the combined budget of all men’s WorldTour teams stood at €379 million.
 By 2024, that figure had grown to €499 million.
-For 2025, the total has now surpassed the €570 million mark – an increase of €71 million in just one year and nearly 50% growth in four years.
+In 2025, the total surpassed the €570 million mark – an increase of €71 million in just one year and nearly 50% growth in four years.
+In 2026 the budget has risen to 663 million.

 Average and median team budgets WorldTour